chrooks/Connections/artifacts/Roadmap.md

   - A 4x4 grid display for the game tiles with words.
   - Interaction for selecting tiles and submitting guesses.
   - Feedback mechanism for correct/incorrect guesses.
-  - Display for remaining guesses and game over condition.
+  - Display for mistakes left and game over condition.

 **Backend:**